 - Physical hazard criteria are consistent with the Transport of Dangerous Goods (TDG regulations).

 - Standardized SDS format and more comprehensive requirements.

 Who Needs Training?

 Construction workers: Most construction workers will deal with more than one hazardous material per day.
-These materials could range from gasoline to cleaning products, solvents, etc.
+These materials could range from gasoline.
+Cleaning products, solvents, etc.

 Office Staff: Although office environments are often overlooked when it comes to WHMIS training, almost every office environment will contain several hazardous materials.
 These hazards can range from cleaning products to ink cartridges.

-Cleaners: Cleaning staff deal with a number of chemical cleaners and solvents on a daily basis.
-Many of these products are hazardous and therefore, require WHMIS training to use properly and safely.
+Cleaners: Cleaning staff often deal with a number of cleaners and chemical solvents on a daily basis.
+Many of these products are hazardous and therefore require WHMIS training to use properly and safely.